yoterel/Reconstruction-of-3D-probe-positions-for-fNIRS/README.md

 -	If not exactly 9 stickers are located in the provided ply, and error is thrown.
 The model ply is supposed to be clean and accurate enough so that the stickers can be properly located on it
 -	The reason a non-default maxHueDiff parameter was added (used to be only 0.1) is because some of the tested model plys had a lot of green points that were purely noise and made locating the stickers problematic
 Technical information regarding the application
-## More information about the application
+### Skipping pipeline stages
--	If one wants to run the application without the part which creates the original ply, lines 96-103 in app.m (starting with data=load(…) and ending with plyFilePath =…) can be commented out, and the plyFilePath variable can be given a hard-coded value for a ply file on the computer.
+If one wants to run the application without the part which creates the original ply, lines 96-103 in app.m (starting with data=load(…) and ending with plyFilePath =…) can be commented out, and the plyFilePath variable can be given a hard-coded value for a ply file on the computer.
 This can save a lot of time when working on features such as selecting points or IPC
+### Technical Notes
--	Ply files generated by Visual SFM contain the properties diffuse_red/diffuse_green/diffuse_blue rather than the regular properties red/green/blue.
+Ply files generated by Visual SFM contain the properties diffuse_red/diffuse_green/diffuse_blue rather than the regular properties red/green/blue.
 However, MATLAB’s pointCloud object and other libraries/executbales (such as PoissonRecon.exe) expect the ply to contain the regular version.
 That’s why the function structToPointCloud was created.
 It should be combined with the function plyread which can read all of the .ply file’s properties, to create a pointCloud object with the regular color fields.
--	The file messing.m contains many demos and utility functions experimented with throughout the development process.
-It might contain useful snippets for developing new features and debugging the application.
-- CapNet model file can be downloaded from ftp://anonymous@yotablog.com:1@ftp.yotablog.com/model.rar.
-Notice this model was created using matlab 2018b, and is loadable only using a supporting matlab version (the model is a DAG network object).
-In particular, "semanticseg" function must be supported in your version of matlab for the model to be usable.
+### The UI
-- The UI: The application was developed using MATLAB’s GUIDE framework.
+The application was developed using MATLAB’s GUIDE framework.
 MATLAB actually has a newer framework for developing GUIs called App Designer, but the problem is that it cannot be conveniently integrated into source control: the application is represented by a single binary file which contains the code itself, and therefore showing the difference in each commit cannot be done.
 GUIDE was a good enough solution, and in it, every binary file which represent a layout for a window also has a corresponding regular code file.
 If in the future it is decided that the look and feel of GUIDE apps isn’t good enough, the project can be converted into an App Designer application (MATLAB has tools for converting automatically).
 More about the difference between the two frameworks can be seen here:[App Designer](https://uk.mathworks.com/products/matlab/app-designer/comparing-guide-and-app-designer.html), [MATLAB GUIDE](https://uk.mathworks.com/help/matlab/creating_guis/about-the-simple-guide-gui-example.html)
+### Experimental Features
+The file messing.m contains many demos and utility functions experimented with throughout the development process.
+It might contain useful snippets for developing new features and debugging the application.